 From September 30, 1777 until June 27, 1778, the Second Continental Congress met in York’s courthouse.
 While there, they drafted and ratified the Articles of Confederation (giving rise to the idea that York was the nation’s first capital), declared the first Thanksgiving, and first used the term “United States of America.”

 Today, the York Colonial Complex keeps this history alive with tours of the recreated courthouse and several other historical buildings.
-The complex is part of the excellent York County History Center, and tickets are good for their other locations around the city.
+The complex is part of the excellent York County History Center, and tickets are good for their other locations around the city like the Fire Museum of York County and the Agricultural and Industrial Museum.

 Tours of the Colonial Complex start from a small building behind the colonial courthouse.
 They last roughly an hour and offer a look inside three different buildings in downtown York.